aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 ### Complete AVD eAPI playbook

-The overall playbook is given for information below and you can update it to create your own workflow
+The complete playbook is below.
+Feel free to update it to create your workflow.

 ```yaml
 ---